roarin-roran/Sorting/ReadMe.txt

 planned major features:
-1. merge method interface, separating our merger as an instance
+1. merge sorter interface, formatting our merger as an instance
+2. naming conventions
-2. merge sorter interface, formatting our merger as an instance
+3. merge method interface, separating our merger as an instance only need the one merger to support both existing sorters, taking a list of list slices as input
-3. virtual sentinels
+4. virtual sentinels
-4. real IPQ
+5. real IPQ
     tournament tree should make its own empty runs
-5. top down
+6. top down
-6. galloping merge
+7. galloping merge

 planned minor features:
 1. basic test suite - random inputs and timing, output to screen